Al SimmonsAloysius Harry Simmons

 Primary position: Left Fielder

-“I wish I had nine players named Al Simmons,” Hall of Fame manager Connie Mack said.
+“I wish I had nine players named Al Simmons.” – Connie Mack

-During his first nine years, from 1924 through 1932, all with Philadelphia, Simmons led all major league batters with 1,796 hits and 343 doubles, while finishing second with 1,246 RBIs and fourth behind Ruth, Gehrig and Hack Wilson with 208 home runs.
-In that time, he batted .358 and slugged .590 across 5,019 at-bats, while finishing as high as second in MVP voting and among the top 10 four other times.
+During his first nine years, from 1924 through 1932, all with Philadelphia, Simmons led all major league batters with 1,796 hits and 343 doubles, while ranking second with 1,157 RBI and fourth behind Babe Ruth, Lou Gehrig and Hack Wilson with 208 home runs.
+In that time, Simmons batted .358 and slugged .590 across 5,019 at-bats while finishing as high as second in MVP voting and among the Top 10 four other times.

-A favorite of Mack and a driving force behind the Athletics’ three-time American League pennant winners from 1929 through 1931 – and World Series champions the first two of those years – Simmons won AL batting titles in 1930 (.381) and ’31 (.390.)
-He holds the single-season record for hits by a right-handed batter with 253 in 1925, which he collected in just 153 games.
+A favorite of Mack and a driving force behind the Athletics’ three-time American League pennant winners from 1929 through 1931, Simmons won AL batting titles in 1930 (.381) and ’31 (.390.)
+He holds the single-season record for hits by a right-handed batter with 253 in 1925.

 Year Inducted: 1953